chrxr/IIIF-local-validator/readme.md

 **WIP**

-* ManifestFactory, Loader and most of main script copied from the main Presentation API implementations GitHub rep: https://github.com/IIIF/presentation-api/tree/master/implementations
+ManifestFactory, Loader and most of main script copied from the main Presentation API implementations GitHub repo: https://github.com/IIIF/presentation-api/tree/master/implementations, so thanks to them.
-* Very much a work in progress, but generally works.

 Usage: